Pemetrexed (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or have kidney disease, liver disease, or bone marrow problems (anemia).
+- Tell your doctor if you have kidney disease, liver disease, or bone marrow problems (including anemia).
+Tell your doctor if you have received radiation treatment.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.